ROY15/Bookpedeal/README.md

 This is a book aggregator for shopping books online.

 Her we consider 5 wesite books.
-So this an example of web scripping from differnt website and to insert this data in mysql.
+So this an example of web scripping from differnt website and to insert this data in mysql

 Guide to run this project